Focus: Communication & Gun Fighting

 Class Use - Close Quarters

-Heavy infantry are highly effective at all ranges if they have a standard setup but often lack in close quarters when compared to roles that are focused in that range.
+Heavy infantry players are highly effective at all ranges if they have a standard setup but often lack in close quarters when compared to roles that are focused in that range.
 The goal is to survive CQB and to get back into a supportive role for your team but allowing a flanking player to simply run past you is often going to lead to an overall team defeat.
 The best approach is to simply avoid close ranges and stay alert enough to stop the flank before it happens, but we all know that is not always possible.
-Improvising is a great solution to overcome your class’s short comings in this range as your equipment may allow a literal explosive edge or even seeing the flanker incoming and camping the doorway.
-You weapon is hard hitting but will not keep up with a submachine gun or CQB assault rifle so getting the first hit is essential.
+Improvising is a great solution to overcome your class’s shortcomings in this range as your equipment may allow a literal explosive edge or even seeing the flanker incoming and camping the doorway.
+Your weapon is hard-hitting but will not keep up with a submachine gun or CQB assault rifle so getting the first hit is essential.
 Starting this battle with your back turned to the opponent is rarely survivable.

 Class Use - Medium Range

 Medium range is often where your one-on-one gunfights will often happen as it is generally where the engagement happens after the opponents push through your frontline and you end up being the frontline.
 Winning these battles is great but delaying the results or simply doing a combat retreat is often better for the overall team goal.
 Going one for one as most classes are okay, but as Heavy Infantry it often means the rest of the opposing team can push to your spawn/objective without much delay.
 This often creates a situation where staying alive at this range can mean everything to get your team back into the fight without losing much or getting your rear support completely wiped out.
 Supporting in this range is all about limiting your exposure to shots as you need to be able to send shots downrange without being eliminated.
 It is perfectly fine to be hitting limbs so your Infantry can clean up the now weakened opponent.